wp-plugins/so-related-posts/readme.txt

 = Where are the Settings? =

 You can stop looking, there are no settings.
-The Addon just works in the background.
+When you go into your Post Edit screen, you will see the Related Posts Metabox where you can choose Related Posts for your current Post.

 = Why is the plugin showing an error message after activation? =